 ABSTRACT

 Tamarind (Tamarindus indica L.) is a tropical fruit tree belonging to the Leguminosae family, renowned for its unique sweet and tangy flavour.
-This study examined the correlation analysis of the tamarind quality parameters revealed several statistically significant relationships that provide insight into the biochemical and physiological factors governing fruit quality and yield.
-TSS exhibited a strong positive correlation with both reducing sugars (r = 0.73, p < 0.01) and total sugars (r = 0.75, p < 0.01), suggesting that as TSS increases, the sugar concentration in tamarind fruits also rises.
-The pH displayed a moderate positive correlation with total sugars (r = 0.47, p < 0.05).
-A significant inverse relationship was observed between non-reducing sugars and reducing sugars (r = -0.64, p < 0.01).
-This suggests that as tamarind fruits ripen, there is a biochemical conversion of non-reducing sugars (such as sucrose) into reducing sugars (glucose and fructose), a process typical in many fruits during ripening.
-Total sugars exhibited a significant positive correlation with reducing sugars (r = 0.7, p < 0.01).
-Tartaric acid, the primary organic acid in tamarind, showed a significant negative correlation with total sugar (r = -0.51, p < 0.05).
-Pod yield per tree showed low negative correlations with key quality traits such as TSS (r = -0.293), pH (r = -0.37) and reducing sugars (r = -0.22), indicating that higher-yielding trees may produce fruits with slightly lower sugar content and acidity.
+This study aimed to examine the correlation analysis of the tamarind quality parameters.
+It revealed several statistically significant relationships that provided insight into the biochemical and physiological factors governing fruit quality and yield.
+The amount of Total Soluble Solids (TSS) in tamarind fruit pulp TSS exhibited a strong positive correlation with that of both reducing sugars (r = 0.73, p < 0.01) and total sugars (r = 0.75, p < 0.01), suggesting that as the amount of TSS in tamarind fruit pulp increased, the sugar concentration rose.
+The pH of fruit pulp displayed a moderate positive correlation with the amount of total sugars (r = 0.47, p < 0.05).
+A significant inverse relationship was observed between the amount of non-reducing sugars and reducing sugars in fruit pulp (r = -0.64, p < 0.01).
+This suggests that as tamarind fruits ripen, there is a biochemical conversion of non-reducing sugars (such as sucrose) into reducing sugars (glucose and fructose).
+The amount of total sugars exhibited a significant positive correlation with that of reducing sugars (r = 0.7, p < 0.01).
+The amount of tartaric acid in fruit pulp showed a significant negative correlation with that of total sugar (r = -0.51, p < 0.05).
+Pod yield per tree showed low negative correlations with key quality traits such as the amount of TSS (r = -0.293), pH (r = -0.37) and reducing sugars (r = -0.22), indicating that higher-yielding trees may produce fruits with slightly lower sugar content and acidity.

 Keywords: Quality characteristics, Tamarindus indica, Correlation.